I had been looking forward to seeing what she would come up with this time round and she has not disappointed.

 Then we were told to go 'draw a beautiful alphabet'.
 I am not sure I succeeded in the 'beautiful' but I was determined to do justice to the first letter in my name at any rate: the "J".

-I used 'Letter by Letter by
+I used 'Letter by Letter by Laurent Pflughaupt as my reference.

 I had cobbled together various weights of papers that I had lying around, ranging from 90-300 lb, a mix of hot and cold pressed, plus I stitched in a few pages of Amazon's brown wrapping paper for good measure. (you have to love FREE art supplies when you order stuff!)